Linked Account definitionAn Account represents an end-user’s connection with a third-party system.

 | Connected | The date when the Account was first connected |

-- Request Tester – Opens the HTTP Request Tester for that Account.
+- Request Tester – Opens the HTTP Request Tester for that Account (see below).

-- Use in Playground – Loads the Account in the Playground.
+- Use in Playground – Loads the Account in the AI Playground for natural language testing.

 - View Logs – Opens the Logs view filtered specifically to that Account.